jakob-forstmann/sentiment-analysis-of-youtube-comments/experiments/Training.md

 - `training_with_Amazon_reviews/download_datasets.sh`: this file will download the chosen categories from the website.
 Please store them in the data folder if you want to generate the amazon dataset from scratch

 - `compute_distributions.py`: this file can be as a starting point to generate different plots.
-Please note that if you want to generate the number reviews per year for each category you have to crete the amazon dataset agian but this time keep the categories.
+Please note that if you want to generate the number reviews per year for each category you have to crete the amazon dataset again but this time keep the categories.